Miyanosaka Station (Osaka)

+Miyanosaka Station (宮之阪駅, Miyanosaka-eki) is a passenger railway station in located in the city of Hirakata, Osaka Prefecture, Japan, operated by the private railway company Keihan Electric Railway.

 Lines

 Miyanosaka Station is a station of the Keihan Katano Line, and is located 1.0 kilometers from the terminus of the line at Hirakatashi Station.

 Station layout

 The station has two elevated opposed side platforms with the station building underneath.